Alcohol-Restricted Driver Information (ARD)

 How will this affect my driving privilege?

-A conviction for a violation of the “Alcohol Restricted” license law will result in a one (1) year revocation of your driving privilege.
+A conviction for violating the “Alcohol-Restricted” license law will result in a one (1) year revocation of your driving privilege.

-Since i’m licensed in another state, how will this affect me?
+Since being licensed in another state, how will this affect me?

-Although you are not currently licensed in the state of Utah, your privilege to drive in the state of Utah is affected by this law.
-The alcohol restriction period will apply as listed above if you are driving in the state of Utah, regardless of the state in which you are licensed.
+Although you are not currently licensed in the state of Utah, your privilege to drive in this state is affected by this law.
+The alcohol restriction period will apply as listed above if you are driving in Utah, regardless of the state in which you are licensed.
 If convicted for a violation of UCA 41-6a-530, your Utah driving privilege will be revoked for a period of one (1) year.